Faculty & Staff

 Mrs. Dawn Schommer, Development Coordinator

 Mrs. Dawn Schommer came to Providence Academy in 2006 and serves as the Development Coordinator.
 Before then, she worked in the public finance division of a middle-market financial services corporation with various roles in financial management, analysis, and strategic planning.
-She also spent four years at home caring for her young daughters, who are now Middle and Upper School students at the Academy.
+She also spent four years at home caring for her young daughters, who are now Upper School students at the Academy.
 Mrs. Schommer holds a Bachelor of Science degree in Business Administration with an emphasis in Marketing from Pepperdine University.

 Mrs. Emily Semsch, MS Counselor